Woljtek/monitoring/trace-processor/README.md

 ### Input

-Application expect to receive trace in string format and encapsulated in a log structure.
+The application expects to receive traces in string format and encapsulated in a log structure.

 ### Behavior

 The behavior of the filter is to take in the order each filter definition and find if one filter can be associated to the trace.
 A filter is associated to the trace if all rules can be validated.
-A rule is valid if the key path exists in the trace structure and if the value correspond to the one available in the trace (if the value defined by the path is null it's considered that the rule does not match).
+A rule is valid if the key path exists in the trace structure and if the value correspond to the one available in the trace (if the value defined by the path is null it is considered that the rule does not match).
-Once a filter match the trace the others are not checked.
+Once a filter matches the trace the others are not checked.
 If no filter can be associated, the trace is 'sent to the trash'.

-Trace filter is also able to detect file changes and to reload configuration.
-Changes are applied on start of trace check and not during a trace check.
-File changes is checked every minute.
+Trace filter is also able to detect file changes and reload configuration.
+Changes are applied on start of a trace check and not during a trace check.
+File changes are checked every minute.
 A log is displayed on the console when configuration file is reloaded (Configuration file '<file-path>' loaded)

 Before filters are applied to a trace, the application will first check that the trace is valid.
 A trace is valid if :
 - all required field are set
-- format for date field correspond to the one defined
+- the format for date field corresponds to the one defined
-- format for uid field correspond to the one defined
+- the format for uid field corresponds to the one defined
-- field limited in size does not exceed the quota.
+- fields limited in size do not exceed the quotas.

 ### Output

-When a filter match to a trace, the application send message with trace formatted as an object and the name of the filter applied.
-If no filter match the trace, nothing is sent.
+When a filter matches to a trace, the application sends a message with the trace formatted as an object and the name of the filter applied.
+If no filter matches the trace, nothing is sent.

 ### Execution

 To start the application please define the following property 'filter.path'.
-It indicates where configuration file is located.
-If property is not set or path wrong, the application won't start.
+It indicates where the configuration file is located.
+If this property is not set or the path is wrong, the application will not start.

-Path must be defined with the following prefix 'file:' (for example 'file:/config/filter.yaml')
+Paths must be defined with the following prefix 'file:' (for example 'file:/config/filter.yaml')

-Also define property 'spring.kafka.bootstrap-servers' to indicate kafka URL server
+Please also define property 'spring.kafka.bootstrap-servers' to indicate the kafka URL server.

 #### Troubleshooting

-If the application don't start/run properly you can set property 'logging.level.eu.csgroup.coprs' to 'DEBUG' or 'TRACE' to have details on application execution.
+If the application does not start/run properly you can set the property 'logging.level.eu.csgroup.coprs' to 'DEBUG' or 'TRACE' to have details on application execution.
-If the issue is due to a dependency you can set property 'logging.level' to 'DEBUG' value to have dependency log.
+If the issue is due to a dependency you can set the property 'logging.level' to 'DEBUG' value to have a dependency log.

 ## trace-ingestor

-The trace ingestor application is intended to 'map' a trace into one or more entity (table record) and storing them into a database.
-Below diagram describe available entities for mapping:
+The trace ingestor application is intended to 'map' a trace into one or more entites (table record) and storing them into a database.
+The diagram below describes available entities for mapping:
 ![](inputs/entities_diagram.png)

 ### Configuration file

-Application in charge of trace ingestion is based on one or more ingestion strategy.
+The application in charge of trace ingestion is based on one or more ingestion strategies.
-Ingestion strategy are defined in a YAML configuration file with the following syntax (See [Filter config file](../rs-cores/MONITORING/Executables/additional_resources/ConfigMap-ingestor.yaml) for a complete example):
+Ingestion strategies are defined in a YAML configuration file with the following syntax (See [Filter config file](../rs-cores/MONITORING/Executables/additional_resources/ConfigMap-ingestor.yaml) for a complete example):
 ```yaml
 ingestions:
   -